Board and Train Dog Obedience

 Our Board and Train dog obedience is the very best dog obedience program that Dayton Dog Trainer offers.
 Although our hourly training packages do provide results with your dog … they take a lot longer to provide that result.
 Our hourly training involves you visiting your trainer at their location, once a week.
 Each time you visit, the training will become a bit more intense and a bit more in-depth.
 Commonly, you will train with other people and other dogs, so that we can teach you and your dog to work through life’s distractions.
 For some, this training can not only take awhile, but it is also hard for many to adjust their schedule around so many visits.

 Our Board and Train not only provides around 3 times the amount of training, but your dog is trained in about 14 days, on average.
 For those reasons, the Board and Train is our most popular training package.
 It is way more consistent and provides much more training and time with your dog.
+When you search dog trainers near me, you will find Dayton Dog Trainer!

 Don’t Waste Your Money!